-In this chapter of the Essential Guide to SIEM, we explain how SIEM systems are built, how they go from raw event data to security insights, and how they manage event data on a huge scale.
+In this SIEM Explainer, we explain how SIEM systems are built, how they go from raw event data to security insights, and how they manage event data on a huge scale.
 We cover both traditional SIEM platforms and modern SIEM architecture based on data lake technology.

 Security information and event management (SIEM) platforms collect log and event data from security systems, networks and computers, and turn it into actionable security insights.
 SIEM technology can help organizations detect threats that individual security systems cannot see, investigate past security incidents, perform incident response and prepare reports for regulation and compliance purposes.

 12 Components and Capabilities in a SIEM Architecture

 Collects and aggregates data from security systems and network devices.

 Combines internal data with third-party data on threats and vulnerabilities.